thepeted/react-babel-sass-webpack/README.md

 ## TODO

+- Create production / build config and script.
+- Create deploy to ghpages and script.
-- Seperate entry points for styles and JS.
+- Setup seperate entry points for styles and JS.